noah978/Delta-Docs/ROM-Guidelines.md

+# ROM Guidelines

 Delta Emulator only supports *some* systems and each one of those systems requires the ROM's file extension (for example: ```.gba```) to be a specific extension in order for Delta to recognize the system to which the ROM belongs.
-To make things easier, the extension is not case-sensitive.
+The extension is not case-sensitive, but most are normally written with all lowercase letters.

 When importing ROMs into Delta, it is suggested that you import it as a ```.zip``` file.
 When creating the zip file, be sure to include only the ROM; if you zip a folder with the ROM inside, it will fail to import.
+All other contents of the zip file will be discarded.

 | Game System                               | Supported Extensions                                |
 |-------------------------------------------|-----------------------------------------------------|